Fish anatomy: Ovaries

 Many of the features found in ovaries are common to all vertebrates, including the presence of follicular cells and tunica albuginea There may be hundreds or even millions of fertile eggs present in the ovary of a fish at any given time.
 Fresh eggs may be developing from the germinal epithelium throughout life.
 Corpora lutea are found only in mammals, and in some elasmobranch fish; in other species, the remnants of the follicle are quickly resorbed by the ovary.
-The ovary of teleosts is often contains a hollow, lymph-filled space which opens into the oviduct, and into which the eggs are shed.
+The ovary of teleosts often contains a hollow, lymph-filled space which opens into the oviduct, and into which the eggs are shed.
 Most normal female fish have two ovaries.
 In some elasmobranchs, only the right ovary develops fully.
 In the primitive jawless fish and some teleosts, there is only one ovary, formed by the fusion of the paired organs in the embryo.

 Fish ovaries may be of three types: gymnovarian, secondary gymnovarian or cystovarian.
 In the first type, the oocytes are released directly into the coelomic cavity and then enter the ostium, then through the oviduct and are eliminated.
 Secondary gymnovarian ovaries shed ova into the coelom from which they go directly into the oviduct.
 In the third type, the oocytes are conveyed to the exterior through the oviduct.
 Gymnovaries are the primitive condition found in lungfish, sturgeon, and bowfin.
 Cystovaries characterize most teleosts, where the ovary lumen has continuity with the oviduct.
 Secondary gymnovaries are found in salmonids and a few other teleosts.